 Luminox is a watch brand that was founded in 1989, relatively young in terms of watch brand age but well-regarded for its high-quality tactical watches.
 The name Luminox is taken from two Latin words: Lumi and Nox, which translates to “Light” and “Night”, respectively.

 The brand has also made an indelible mark in the watch industry with their signature Luminox Light Technology, which is one considered as one of the best luminous watch technologies to date.

 The level of craftsmanship that Luminox brings to the table in terms of durability and functionality was also impressive enough that the brand managed to land a contract with the US Navy Seals as their main supplier of timepieces.

 Take note that Luminox earned this contract with the US Navy Seals as the brand was among a shortlist of other manufacturers, and Luminox managed to beat them all in a series of rigorous tests.
-This is a showcase of the brand’s absolute skill level in constructing a reliable outdoor watch.
+This is a showcase of the brand’s absolute skill level in constructing a reliable watch.

 As of this writing, Luminox is still one of the most trusted brands when it comes to outdoor watches.